mameri/nlp_active_passive_flask_api/README.md

 # A brief description of the project

-In this project, we use the power of machine learning technique to classify the sentences into active and passive.
+In this project, we use the power of machine learning techniques to classify the sentences into active or passive.

 ## Machine learning